sybilhoangRG/support.balsamiq.com/content/sales/cloudsubscriptions.md

 * Are on the $9/monthly plan
 * The space remains empty for a full billing cycle (learn how to [Manage Your Projects](/cloud/manageprojects))

 If these two requirements are met, our system will do its magic behind the scenes and will know not to charge your card for that month.
-Your space will remain active, along with any staff members or owners you may have invited to join you.
+Your space will remain active, along with any staff members or space owners you may have invited to join you.
 You will still receive an invoice for that billing cycle, which will show that you were charged $0.

 If your space is currently on a different plan, and you know you won't be making use of it, you can always [change your plan](#changing-your-plan) to the $9/month one.
 Remember, the space must remain empty for a full billing cycle in order for auto-hibernation to take place.